 The water goes straight to the roots, which makes this an effective method of watering.

 How to Install a Soaker Hose

 Installing soaker hoses in your garden is a straightforward process.
 Follow these few steps, and your garden should be watered in no time:

 1. Appropriate Placing

-There’s no designing when it comes to placing soaker hoses.
+There’s no design when it comes to placing soaker hoses.
 When you purchase or make soaker hoses, you place them around your garden with the proper spacing.

-It’s essential to place the hoses with one to two feet of space between each set, and they should run parallel to the crops.
+It’s essential to place the hoses with 1-2-feet of space between each set, and they should run parallel to the crops.

 When they unkink, the spacing may change.
 Unroll the hoses out in the sun for a couple of hours, and that should work out the kinks because of the heat.